particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 There are also compile options, which compile the code and download a binary:

 - Particle: Compile application (local)
-- Particle: Compile application for debug (local)
+- Particle: Compile application & Device OS for debug (local) (local)
 - Particle: Compile application & Device OS (local)

 ![Compile Local](/assets/images/workbench/local-4.png)